Certora/CertoraProverSupplementary/Tutorials/Lesson1/README.md

 Notice that each function must get an `env` variable as its first parameter:
 `deposit(e, amount);`.

-By default, the Certora prover will ignore all states where any function call reverts, and they will not be considered violations of the rule.
+By default, the Certora prover will ignore all paths where any function call reverts, and they will not be considered violations of the rule.
 We will learn more about this topic in the next lesson.

 To use the Certora Prover on this contract, run the following command line: